-Tablecloth, 'Nanduti Lace', needle lace, linen, made by Griselda Gonzales, Itauguá, Paraguay, 2010
+Tablecloth, 'Nanduti Lace', needle lace, linen, designed and made by Griselda Gonzales, Itauguá, Paraguay, South America, 2010

 Griselda Gonzales, the maker of this colourful Nanduti lace tablecloth, is a highly skilled practitioner of traditional Nanduti lace in her home in Itauguá, the Central Department of Paraguay.
 This style of lace is thought to have been influenced by the Spanish invasion of the 16th century.
 The local Guarani women developed in vibrant colours their own distinct version of this type of sol lace in which the base threads radiate outwards from the centre as in the spokes of a wheel.

 The organisation Tekojoja Kuna Rembiapópe (Justice for the woman and her family) assists women who have difficulty providing for their families to redefine themselves as artisans, and through this to discover their importance and worth.
 Years of corruption and poverty in Paraguay have led to high levels of crime and abuse.
 This organisation has created an environment of support networks to enable these beautiful works to be made and sold overseas.

 Gonzales was chosen as a finalist to be exhibited in the Powerhouse Museum International Lace Award Exhibition 2010 along with 129 other artists from 20 countries.
 The exquisite quality of work and brilliant colours makes this a superb example of this form of needle lace, typical of this region.